nixiedroid/Donut/README.md

 ---------
 ### How to run
-Should be run in terminal supporting ANSI escape codes like WindowsTerminal just compile jar file and run
+Should be run in terminal supporting ANSI escape codes like WindowsTerminal.

+Just compile jar file and run
 ````
 java -jar Donut.jar
 ````